SimonMMB/Sprint_1_tema_5/README.md

 💡 NOTE

 This exercise could be done either by declaring an abstract class or an interface.
-I chose to declare an abstract class for comprehensiveness reasons: the statement says that, in addition to a method for making a sound, "animals has a name".
+I chose to declare an abstract class for comprehensiveness reasons: the statement says that, in addition to a method for making a sound, "animals have a name".
 So I understood "name" as an attribute common to all animals, and interfaces cannot contain attributes.
 However, alternatively, the "interface solution" would be as follow:

 1) Declaration of interface "Animal"